 Private Equity, Venture Capital

 |Media, Entertainment, Sports||2||130,000||125,000||115,000||150,000|

 Employment by job function

 34% of Tuck MBA class of 2018 found employment in the job function Consulting followed by 22% in finance and 19% in marketing.

 Employment by location

 91% of Tuck MBA class found employment in the US with 46% finding employment in the North East US.
-Students employment in the Chicago area fetched the highest median salary of $147,000 followed by $140,000 in Boston area.
+Students employed in the Chicago area fetched the highest median salary of $147,000 followed by $140,000 in the Boston area.
 Below are the detailed numbers.

 |San Francisco Bay Area||9||137,722||132,500||105,000||170,000|